LinuxforPunks/Shinobi-CCTV-Devuan-guide/README.md

 It uses a mysql server such as **mariadb** to store the camera settings and the users and passwords And it has a webgui, which is never the source of its problems.

-2. You need the gitlab version.
+2. You need the gitlab version. (shinobi-master.tar.gz)

 The github version still barely works but is terrible.
 And imo it's too easy to mistake them. iirc it was something along the lines that there used to be a free Community Edition and a paid-for Pro Edition.